Digital image representing Informatica data quality.

 Image Source

-An analytics stack provides usable information for businesses and organizations of all types and sizes.
-The information obtained from an analytics stack helps managers make better day-to-day operational decisions, as well as make more informed long-term strategic decisions.
+An analytics stack provides valuable insights for businesses and organizations of all types and sizes.
+The information derived from a well-implemented data analytics stack helps managers make better day-to-day operational decisions and more informed long-term strategic decisions.

-An analytics stack takes data from several different sources, converts that data into a standardized format, cleans the data of errors and inconsistencies, and provides detailed analysis of that data.
+A data tech stack takes data from several different sources, converts it into a standardized format, cleans it of errors and inconsistencies, and provides in-depth analysis of that data.
+This enables businesses to trust the quality and accuracy of their data.

-Without an efficient analytics stack, a business might have reams of data but no way to effectively use it.
-The Gartner Group reports that bad or unusable data costs businesses $15 million a year.
-An effective analytics stack can make this raw data usable and more valuable.
+Without an efficient modern analytics stack, a business might have mountains of data but no effective way to use it.
+According to Gartner, bad or unusable data costs businesses $15 million per year.
+A properly built data analytics stack can turn raw data into actionable insights, making it far more valuable and usable.

 Components of a Modern Analytics Stack